- Would you like to improve your sight reading and playing skills?

 The main drawback to becoming a good sight reader and competent player is the lack of suitable material to read and play.
 That is until now.
 These books contain so many pieces, at each level, that the student will be ready for the next stage before the stage they’re on is completed.

-Grade 1 Treble to Grade 8 / Diploma Treble and
+- Grade 1 Treble to Grade 8 / Diploma Treble

 It would be difficult not to progress with so much material in one series of books.